What is CWD?

 Chronic Wasting Disease Testing

 Hunters can find out their test results online using the Test Results database, or by calling their local Area Office or CPW Customer Service at (303) 297-1192.
-The toll-free number is available 24 hours a day.
-Using the head submission number on the test form, one can activate an automated response system.
+Please have your head submission number ready

 For the most recent year's testing information, including guidelines, submission sites, locations and schedules, and a list of species, see Submission Site Information.